openspending/openspending/doc/model/design.rst

   |             | 2009        | 2854922.0 |
   +-------------+-------------+-----------+

-In order to generate a **compound dimension**, a somewhat more complex field description is required, as each of the sub-attributes must be defined independently.::
+In order to generate a :py:class:`~.CompoundDimension`, a somewhat more complex field description is required, as each of the sub-attributes must be defined independently.::

   "mapping": {